unknownlamer/arduino-kodi-ir-keyboard/README.md

 - Boot protocol mode (tested on a MacMini)

 ## Issues
-- Watch dog reset doesn't work, according to Google this is most likely an Arduino bootloader bug.
 - KEY_QUOTE doesn't work with non-us keyboard layout

 ## TODO